ChantalD29/Milestone-Project-1/README.md

 - https://www.youtube.com/watch?v=XbYJ4VlhSnY

 ## Acknowledgements
 I would like to acknowledge and thank my mentor Graeme Taylor for his support and guidance from the beginning of the course and for his precious advices for my project.
-I would also like to thank the tutors at Code Institute for providing specific tips to fix bugs when needed.
+I would also like to thank the tutors at the Code Institute for providing specific tips to fix bugs when needed, thanks to Joshua and Joanne fo that.